Ocean City love stories, just in time for Valentine's Day

 I asked, you answered…Kind of.

-While I didn’t get to read as many tales of romance taking place in Ocean City as I’d hoped (Denise’s Boardwalk crush below came the closest), I did hear a lot about why some visitors are in love with Ocean City.
+While I didn’t get to read as many tales of romance taking place in Ocean City as I’d hoped (with the exception of Marilyn’s just below, which really made me smile), I did hear a lot about why some visitors are in love with Ocean City.
 (And why some may have fallen in love in Ocean City but can’t quite remember the details.)

 If you are someone with a romantic story who’d like to share it in time for Valentine’s Day, you can post it here and I’ll add it to our collection.
 If you’ve yet to meet your soulmate, in Ocean City or otherwise, don’t be too down.
 There will surely be plenty of love in your heart next time you visit Ocean City, where people fall in love with the ocean, the bayside sunsets and the coastal skyline every day.

-Note: This post was edited on 2/8/18 to add another story –ed.